jasonhanks/k8v/README.md

 Specific matches can also be excluded from the matched results using the -e | --exclude option:

-    # search all namespaces for resources that have *heimdall* in their name
+    # search all namespaces for resources that have *heimdall* in their name but exclude those with *9864f4f59-8m5ls* in their name
-    $ bin/k8v -A -o brief -i heimdall -e 9864f4f59-8m5ls
+    $ k8v -A -o brief -i heimdall -e 9864f4f59-8m5ls
     service/default/heimdall
     ingress/default/heimdall
     deployment/default/heimdall